Updated June 18, 2026

 Fluid, Coherence X and Unite create standalone apps for websites.
 They wrap a browser engine and turn a URL into its own Mac app, usually with its own cookie storage and settings.
 This is ideal for running web apps like Slack, Notion or Gmail in separate windows with their own icons.

 If you already use a native Mac app, Parall lets you run multiple copies of that same app side by side with separate profiles, rather than turning a web version of the service into an app.
-In short, Fluid, Coherence X and Unite are about turning websites into apps, while Parall is about multiplying and isolating the native apps you already have.
+In short, Fluid, Coherence X and Unite are mainly about turning websites into apps, while Parall is mainly about multiplying and isolating the native apps you already have.

 Are all apps supported by Parall?